Christos Retsos

-Panionios 2019–20 Super League Greece; Rodos Super League Greece 2; Kavala 2021–22 Super League Greece 2; Irodotos F.C.
-Super League Greece 2.
+International career

+Retsos was called up to play for the South Africa U23s for 2023 U-23 Africa Cup of Nations qualification matches in March 2023.

 Personal life

 Born in South Africa to Greek father and Hungarian mother, Retsos moved to Greece in his teenage years.
 He is the younger cousin of fellow footballer, Panagiotis Retsos.
+He has a younger brother, Karoly, who plays for Ifestos Peristeriou in the EPS Athens league.